JannieI/canvas-workstation-V3/src/app/roadmap.md

 **Dashboard**
     1. Easy to drill in and out of dates - year - month - day, etc
     2. Open: all Ds using a given Template
     4. Easy way to compare data: graph shows revenue per month for this year.
 What was figure for March last year, or compare all to last year ...
 NB
     5. Also, easy way to jump to previous period:  loaded at start with data ??
-6. Reuse open Dashboard code between Open & Rename, if possible
-7. Test printing - and see if pagelayout can be changed
-8. Startup D: should this be settable as a pref, or should we always display the Landing page?
+    6. Startup D: should this be settable as a pref, or should we always display the Landing page?
-10.Show Grid - currently a .png -> how to make this dynamic ?
+    7 .Show Grid - currently a .png -> how to make this dynamic ?
-11.Save keeps all snapshots and undo actions, forever.
+    8 .Save keeps all snapshots and undo actions, forever.
 Thus, can see how things looked at any point in the past.
 It must be clearly marked for the user.
 Must also be able to search the list, and see a list of undo actions.
-12.How do we save actions for D, T, etc - current design is only for Ws ... ??
-14.The SPEC does NOT contain all Widgets - this allows Widgets to be standalone items, and can easily be connected to more than one Dashboard in future, if we decide so (not adivised as your Dashboard may suddenly change without warning).
-15.Import: check security, particularly for the Datasource.
+    9 .Import: check security, particularly for the Datasource.
 Also, is the access rights stored with the text file (security risk)?
 Also, can / should it over-write an existing Dashboard - yes, with a warning.
 It must create a Draft version in all cases.
-16.Fix bug: Recent Dashboard refreshes 1 cycle too late 17.Fix Bug: grid shows on top of widgets -> cannot click them 18.StatusBar must not grow beyond screen width, or to double line 19.Set editMode per Recent - must be same mode as last saved 20.Set editMode @startup as user pref
-21.Set editMode for ALL menu options: ie, cannot edit Title with RightClick in ViewOnly 22.Consider quick access to EditMode - maybe dblClick 'ViewOnly' on StatusBar
+    10.Fix bug: Recent Dashboard refreshes 1 cycle too late 11.StatusBar must not grow beyond screen width, or to double line 12.Set editMode per Recent - must be same mode as last saved 13.Set editMode @startup as user pref ?
+How will this work if a D is opened read-only 14.Consider quick access to EditMode - maybe dblClick 'ViewOnly' on StatusBar

 **Templates**
     1. Loading a template - make sure to respect security / rights + all is read-only
     2. D used as Templates may include templates already!
 This is to simplify things, and a string     of dependencies - it is thus restricted to one level.
 A T can be used in may D, no issue.
     3. Add Datasources to Dashboard, but flag them as invisible.
 Thus, Dashboard can use them in Template only, and user cannot use them.
 If the user needs that Datasource, he can add it, in which case it will be duplicated, one invisible.
     4. If this gets too complicated, only use Shapes on Templates.
     5. Ensure Templates are on different layers / z-index
     6. When a T is changed, the user is warned which Ds use it - he can see their names and maybe   even open them.

 **Scheduler**